-When you open a transaction monitor or create a new transaction monitor, you’ll notice a tab called Steps (see figure below).
 You refine and test your transaction script in the Steps tab, or you can write your script from scratch here as well.
+Notice the Switch to script button at the top right of the editor for this purpose.

-If you imported your script from the Transaction Recorder, you should see one or more steps with actions already defined (see figure below).
-If you’re creating your script from scratch, you will build out each step in your transaction using the step editor or the text editor.
-(Use the Transaction Recorder; why do all of that extra work?)
+If you uploaded your script from the transaction recorder, you should see one or more steps with actions already defined.
+If you’re creating your script from scratch, you will build out each step in your transaction using the step editor.
+It is recommended to use the transaction recorder to give you a good basis to start from.

 Your transaction script is made up of steps and actions.
 Let’s take a closer look at what we mean by steps and actions.

-When you import your script from the Transaction Recorder, Uptrends automatically defines your steps for you, but what are steps?
+When you upload your script from the transaction recorder, Uptrends automatically defines your steps for you, but what is a step?
 A step is an arbitrary grouping of actions in your transaction script.
-Typically, you want to group actions into steps that end with a server request such as a form submit.
+Typically, you want to group user interactions with your page into steps that end with a server request such as a form submit.
 Grouping actions by server submits/requests helps with troubleshooting and performance reporting.

 You could also think of a step as a state transition in the browser, i.e., an action that results in a new page or refreshes the page with new content.
 But really, you can set up your steps to reflect whatever grouping makes sense to your use case and your reporting needs.

-Clicking on the arrow > next to a step name allows you to access the step settings (see below).
+Clicking on the arrow > in front of a step name allows you to access the step settings and see the actions inside the step.

-Within each step, you have several settings, and most settings are optional.
+Within each step, you have several settings, some settings are optional.

-- Error handling: Sometimes, you don’t want page errors to stop your script.
-By checking the box, Uptrends continues to the next step regardless of the result from the current step.
+- Error handling - Sometimes, you don’t want page errors to stop your script.
+By checking the Ignore all errors that occur in this step box, Uptrends continues to the next step regardless of the result from the current step.
 Your check detail report shows the error, but the transaction continues despite the error.

 To add a new step to your script: